JMantello/TicTacToe/README.md

 # TicTacToe

 Tic Tac Toe in Java, created as a review for one of my classes.
-Here, you can see a video where I walk through the code and explaining the thoughts I had while designing this project: https://www.youtube.com/watch?v=4eF7AsweEQc

 ![TicTacToe](https://user-images.githubusercontent.com/38162257/149223112-bdf2928d-afe5-4721-bbd9-346600a3abdc.PNG)